 abhidheya | अभिधेय

-abhidheya (Devanagari: अभिधेय ISO15919: abhidhēya) refers to the means to attain the ultimate goal.
+abhidheya (Devanagari: अभिधेय ISO15919: abhidhēya ) refers to the means to attain the ultimate goal of life.

 To determine the validity of a path, we must examine which path fulfils the following five conditions: